Big Men (film)

 Big Men is a 2014 documentary film produced and directed by Rachel Boynton.
 It examines the oil industry, the development of a new oil field in West Africa, the accusations of corruption that follow, and the resource curse.
 The film follows Texas-based Kosmos Energy as it attempts to start oil production in the new Jubilee Field off the coast of Ghana.
 With huge amounts of money at stake, Kosmos juggles its partners in Ghana, financial backers in New York, and the Great Recession that dramatically reduces oil prices.
-The film also visits Nigeria's oil-rich Niger Delta, where decades of corruption and lack of development fuel militants, who attempt to gain a share of the oil pie.
-The film was released on March 14, 2014, to critical acclaim.
+The film also visits Nigeria's oil-rich region, following American explorers at Kosmos Energy in Ghana and a militant gang in Nigeria's Niger Delta.
+The Niger Delta, where decades of corruption and lack of development fuel militants, who attempt to gain a share of the oil pie.
+The film was released on March 14, 2014, and received widespread critical acclaim for its in-depth and unflinching exploration of the complexities surrounding the oil industry in Ghana and Nigeria.